Wildsong/wabde-widgets/README.md

 All the Esri sourced submodules have the name Wildsong/wabde-widget-*

-I have not added any third party or Wildsong widgets yet but they will follow the same pattern.
+"PublicNotification" is from Esri but not included in WABDE.

+There are some third party widgets, including
+* PopupPanel
+* SaveSession
+* Table (which I am writing now and does currently nothing useful yet except test the build process!)

-There are lists of submodule names in scripts/esri-wabde-list and scripts/third-party-list
+There are lists of some widget names in scripts/esri-wabde-list (complete list from version 2.19) and scripts/third-party-list (some are already included as submodules, working on the others)

-## Other Esri files
+## Other Esri files in this repo

-I have not figured out how to get these files into the right place yet, so I stuck them in this repo.
-They belong in this level in clients/stemapp/widgets in WABDE.
-Putting them here means you just do a clone into widgets and everything is good to go.
+There were some little files in clients/stemapp/widgets and I have not figured out another way to get them into the right place yet, so I stuck them in this repo.Putting them here means you just do a clone into widgets and everything is good to go; all submodules (widgets) and these files.

-In fact I have not figured out what they do yet either.
-I assume that the WAB uses them when building applications over in server/apps to include the widgets??
-Whatever.
-For now I just assume they have to be here.

 They are all covered under Apache 2.0 and copyright ESRI.